Level of education

 Objectives

-- working independently: setting priorities, managing time
+- working independently: setting priorities, managing your time

 - use the Linux system